sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_03.rst

 would be µ\ :sub:`..` + α\ :sub:`r` + β\ :sub:`c`\.
 If there are genuinely no interactions between the two factors, this is actually a better estimate of the population mean than the raw sample mean would be.
-Removing the interaction term from the model, via the ‘Model’ options in the jamovi ANOVA analysis, provides the marginal means for the analysis shown in :numref:`fig-margmean2`.
+Removing the interaction term from the model, via the ``Model`` options in the jamovi ANOVA analysis, provides the marginal means for the analysis shown in :numref:`fig-margmean2`.

 .. ----------------------------------------------------------------------------